Arr0way/arr0way.github.io/_posts/2021-06-02-android-app-pen-testing-environment.md

 cd /data/data
 {% endhighlight %}

+For a more in depth guide on how to use ADB see our [ADB commands](/blog/adb-commands-cheat-sheet/) cheat sheet here.

 ### 8. Open GApps

 If you are assessing an application from the Play Store then you can install open gapps in GenyMotion by clickin on the icon on the right hand menu.